 IMADR is one of the few NGOs that place special emphasis on the implementation of the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD), the only legally binding global instrument that comprehensively addresses racial discrimination.
 At the local level in Japan, IMADR is instrumental in campaigns calling for the effective use of ICERD and the establishment of anti-discrimination legislation and a national human rights institution.
 IMADR also campaigns for the elimination of racial discrimination in the administration of justice, through its support of the Sayama Case in Japan and on an international level.

-IMADR lobbies at UN meetings and major world conferences, linking grassroots minority groups with UN human rights bodies and mechanisms.
+IMADR advocates at UN meetings and major world conferences, linking grassroots minority groups with UN human rights bodies and mechanisms.
 As one of the few international human rights NGOs based outside the North Atlantic region, IMADR is viewed as an important support vehicle for many local and regional organizations.
-Through its regional committees and local partners, IMADR also advocates for the rights of discriminated groups at the local level, including for example, the rights of Argentina’s migrant and indigenous communities, and Sri Lanka and India’s discriminated communities in the wake of the Indian Ocean Tsunami.
+Through its regional committees and local partners, IMADR also advocates for the rights of discriminated groups at the local level.
 In Sri Lanka, IMADR works with local grassroots groups to uphold the rights of the country’s ethnic and religious minorities in the peacebuilding process.